memfault/interrupt/_drafts/mcuboot-overview.md

    33 | #include "flash_map_backend/flash_map_backend.h"
    ```

-There's some notes about this in the porting document about defining the flash interface.
+There are some notes about this in the porting document about defining the flash interface.
 For the port, we need to create a `flash_map_backend.h` with these definitions.

-> It's odd these functions are not defined in a header in the library itself but it
+> Oddly, these functions are not defined in a header in the library itself but it
 > looks like we are expected to copy/paste them into a new file in our porting layer.

 Here's what the file winds up looking like: